COVID-19 update: 18 June 2021

 - You have been in contact with someone who has confirmed COVID-19

-Please note: COVID-19 testing will be conducted in accordance with Department of Health and Human Services (DHHS) guidelines.
+Please note: COVID-19 testing will be conducted in accordance with Department of Health (DH) guidelines.

 Low risk patients and those with mild-medium symptoms may be sent home with instructions, without testing.
 You may be asked to self-isolate and provided with information and advice to help manage your symptoms.